Challa Vamshi Chand Reddy

+Vamshi was appointed as a member of Empowered Action Group of Leaders and Experts (EAGLE) which was constituted by Indian National Congress on 2 February 2025 to monitor the conduct of free and fair elections by the Election Commission of India.

 Personal life

 He was born in Seri Appareddypally, Mahaboobnagar district into a middle-class family.
 His father was a Government employee.

 Education

 He did his schooling from Board of Intermediate Education and a Gandhi medical college dropout.

 Political career

 In 2012, he was elected as the President of Andhra Pradesh Youth Congress.
 The election holds significance as it was for the first time when the President was not nominated but democratically elected.
 The election was the idea of Rahul Gandhi who wanted to promote internal democracy in the party.
 He was briefly suspended from Congress party for instigating a mob to attack Reliance Inc Outlets, based on a Russian website.